 Ask questions that show you have a genuine interest in the role and the company, such as where the role fits into the organisational structure, or what plans the organisation or business area has for the future.

 Try and think about things from the interviewer’s perspective.
 What are they looking for?

 And finally, be yourself and keep at it.
 It takes time to get out there and feel confident about selling yourself and it can take time before you get to where you want to be.

-Sell Yourself With Confidence: 100 Tips on Selling You is available from Position Ignition, priced £4.95.
+E-book Sell Yourself With Confidence: 100 Tips on Selling You is available from career specialists Position Ignition.